Because your work wants a second opinion.

 Who will attend and participate in these workshops?
 We conduct DPWC workshops with members only.
 If you’re interested in becoming a member, begin the process by making your request on the “contact” page of this site.

 What is expected of me?
 We aim to make our workshops amiable, and as a participant you will wear two hats; one by which your work will receive feedback from fellow participants (accept this with grace), and another by which you’ll read the work of your fellow writers and give feedback.
-The latter role as reader demands you be thoughtful and formulate responses that encourage your colleagues with valuable suggestions that will help them improve upon their work.
+The latter role as reader demands you be thoughtful and formulate responses that encourage your colleagues with valuable suggestions that’ll improve their work.

 Will DPWC writing workshops be held year-round?
 This’ll be determined by the success of what we do this school year and by writers who are willing to volunteer.